nilsonmolina/css-basics/README.md

     *- [Original Design](https://dribbble.com/shots/3316866-Order-Details)*

 - **[Signup](https://nilsonmolina.github.io/css-basics/dribbble-remakes/02-signup/index.html)**
     A simple and clean sign up form.
-Written with HTML & CSS.
-No libraries, frameworks, tools or JS was used.
+Written with HTML, CSS and a tiny bit of Plain JS for the form submission.
+No libraries or frameworks were used.
     *- [Original Design](https://dribbble.com/shots/5311799-Pigeon-Create-an-Account)*

 ### __Quick CSS Tricks__